 For over 11 years, Baltimore assault attorney Randolph Rice has defended individuals charged with crimes throughout Maryland including misdemeanor assault and felony assault charges.
-At the Law Offices of Randolph Rice, their assault lawyers fight for the rights of their clients when facing serious assault charges by keeping their clients informed of possible consequences and leading them through the tough decisions that must be made in their assault case.
+At the Law Offices of Randolph Rice, our assault lawyers work to protect our clients’ rights and keep them out of jail.

-If you been accused of assault, either a first-degree assault or second-degree assault, you may feel like the charges are one-sided.
-The police have told their story and written their police reports based on what the alleged victim stated.
-However, you were unable to tell your side of the story or present the full facts of what happened.
-The assault attorneys at the Law Offices of Randolph Rice are not scared by the police or taking your case to trial.
+If you have been accused of assault, you may feel like the charges are one-sided.
+The assault attorneys at the Law Offices of Randolph Rice are not afraid to fight your charges and take the case to trial to protect your rights.
 We work tirelessly for our clients, ensuring that their side of the story is heard.
 For a free legal consultation on your assault charges, call our Baltimore assault lawyers today at (410) 694-7291.

 Common Types of Assault Charges in Baltimore, MD